INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 - Business name search of California Secretary of State online records.

-- Completion and filing of your name reservation, Articles of Incorporation, and corporate SOI (“Statement of Information”).
+- Completion and filing of your name reservation, Articles of Incorporation, and corporate SI (“Statement of Information”).

 - Customized Bylaws based on your client portal questionnaire answers and initial consultation.